 Most patients return to their normal activities within 1-2 days after their procedure.
 Some patients take a week off work to give their hair a chance to look normal again, but this was not medically necessary.

-Patients are generally are getting confused about sleeping on donor area after hair transplant safe and comfortly.
-How to sleep after hair transplant is an important matter.
-Firstly it is important that there is no pillow for hair transplant recommended.
+Patients are generally getting confused about sleeping in the donor area after hair transplants safely and comfortably.
+How to sleep after a hair transplant is an important matter.
+Firstly there must be no pillow for hair transplant recommended.
 The other matters are as follows:

 Hold Your Head High For Sleeping After Hair Transplant